-- Sit or lie with your leg straight out in front of you. - Tense your thigh muscles (quads) as for exercise 3, then lift your leg approximately 2 inches off the bed.

-- Repeat 5-10 times. - It is essential that you at least attempt this exercise.
+- Sit or lie with your leg straight out in front of you. - Tense your thigh muscles (quads) as for exercise 3, then lift your leg approximately 2 inches off the bed. - Hold for a slow count of 5-10. - Repeat 5-10 times. - It is essential that you at least attempt this exercise.
 Even if you are unable to achieve this straight leg raise you will still be working the muscles in your leg.